moosetechnology/moosetechnology.github.io/src/content/docs/blog/2025-08-11-famix-importer-with-treesitterfamixintegration.md

 - Familiarity with the Visitor design pattern.
 You can check [this blog post](https://modularmoose.org/blog/2025-03-26-visitor-external-grammar/) which explains the Visitor pattern in the context of tree-sitter ASTs.
 ## Overview of TreeSitterFamixIntegration

-The TreeSitterFamixIntegration stack lets us to ease the development of Famix importers using tree-sitter.
+The TreeSitterFamixIntegration stack provides tools to ease the development of Famix importers using tree-sitter.
 This package offers some great features for parsing such as (but not limited to):

 - Useful methods for source management (getting source text, positions, setting sourceAnchor of a famix entity).